azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. Create a Shared Access Policy for Event Hub with Manage, Send, and Listen permissions.
+1. Create a Shared Access Policy for Event Hub with Manage, Send, and Listen permissions

-2. Create a Shared Access Policy for Service Bus with Manage, Send, and Listen permissions.
+2. Create a Shared Access Policy for Service Bus with Manage, Send, and Listen permissions

-3. Copy the connection string from the policy and add it to the new eventHubConnectionString App setting.
+3. Copy the connection string from the policy and add it to the new eventHubConnectionString App setting

-4. Copy the connection string from the policy and add it to the new serviceBusConnectionString App setting.
+4. Copy the connection string from the policy and add it to the new serviceBusConnectionString App setting

-5. Set sourceEventHubName to the name of your first Event Hub.
+5. Set sourceEventHubName to the name of your first Event Hub

-6. Set destinationEventHubName to the name of your second Event Hub.
+6. Set destinationEventHubName to the name of your second Event Hub

-7. Set storageAccountName to the name of the storage account you created.
+7. Set storageAccountName to the name of the storage account you created

-8. Set storageAccountKey to the Key for the storage account.
+8. Set storageAccountKey to the Key for the storage account

-9. Set chatTopicPath the name of the Service Bus Topic you created.
+9. Set chatTopicPath the name of the Service Bus Topic you created

 10. Set textAnalyticsBaseUrl to the Endpoint of the Text Analytics Cognitive Services account.
 Be sure to include a trailing slash in the URL.

-11. Set textAnalyticsAccountName to the Account Name of the Text Analytics Cognitive Services account.
+11. Set textAnalyticsAccountName to the Account Name of the Text Analytics Cognitive Services account

-12. Set textAnalyticsAccountKey to the value of KEY 1 from this same Cognitive Services account.
+12. Set textAnalyticsAccountKey to the value of KEY 1 from this same Cognitive Services account

 _Exit criteria_:

-- You should have values for all the app settings except LuisAppId and LuisKey.
+- You should have values for all the app settings except LuisAppId and LuisKey

 ## Exercise 3: Configure the Chat Web App settings